mail4hafij/internal_notification_service/readme.md

 # Internal notification service RabbitMQ, Sendgrid, Slack.
-The idea here is to consume events from RabbitMQ and send email via Sendgrid or add ticket to Slack channel.
-Let's say, there are some critical events in our business when they occure, some events are triggered via a web endpoint and stored in RabbitMQ (please check my other repository https://github.com/mail4hafij/rabbit_event_stream ) so that we are notified by email and have tickets in our Slack channel.
+The idea here is to consume events from RabbitMQ and send email via Sendgrid or add messages to Slack channel.
+Let's say, there are some critical events in our business when they occure, some events are triggered via a web endpoint and stored in RabbitMQ (please check my other repository https://github.com/mail4hafij/rabbit_event_stream ) so that we can be  notified by email and get messages in our Slack channel.

+Techonology stack: Docker-compose, .Net core 2.0, C#, RabbitMQ client.

 How to run locally:
 This project can be debugged in Visual Studio given you have the docker support enabled.